sktime/sktime/docs/source/developer_guide/git_workflow.rst

 The workflow consists of two main parts:

-* **Creating a fork and cloning the repository**: This section will help you set up your own copy of the ``sktime`` repository on GitHub and a local copy of the repository on your machine.
+* **Creating a fork and cloning the repository**: This section will help you set up your own forked copy of the ``sktime`` repository on GitHub and a local copy of the forked repository on your machine.
 This needs to be done only once, when you start contributing to ``sktime``.
 * **Developing a feature**: This is the process of developing a new feature, e.g., a bugfix or new estimator.